DJBarnes/django-dump-die/docs/source/usage.rst

     `CSP rules <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_ could
     prevent the required JS & CSS from properly loading.

-In order to use the template tag from a template you must load the template tags via a load tag before you can use the dump tag.
+To use the template tag from a template you must load the template tags via a load tag before you can use the dump tag.

 .. code:: html+django